-Since this is the fifth time I’ve participated in the One Room Challenge, a six-week-long event where participants focus their efforts on making big changes in one room in their house, I should have known it would be an impossible challenge to complete within the allotted time frame while simultaneously caring for a newborn baby.
+Since this is the fifth time I’ve participated in the One Room Challenge, I should have known it would be an impossible challenge to complete within the allotted time frame while simultaneously caring for a newborn baby.

 When the ORC began in early October, I had a four week old baby weighing in under 6 lbs, wearing Preemie clothing.
 Now at its completion, she’s ten weeks, over 9 lbs, and moving from Newborn to 3 month clothes!
 Of course, with fattening up a teeny, tiny baby as my primary focus, the room is not 100% complete, but we’re making progress.

 Warning: This post contains unedited photos of an unfinished room taken by an unrested new mom. 🙂

 To quickly recap the project, I’m creating a gender neutral vintage toy themed nursery (with a few easily reversed girly touches) for our two month old daughter and any subsequent children that may come along.
 We moved into our house less than three months before she arrived, so our main focus for her bedroom (and the rest of the house!) was to create a functional space without worrying much about how it looked.
 Now that she’s here, I’m taking her room from functional to fun!

 Welcome to my reveal for this fall’s One Room Challenge!
 The One Room Challenge is a six-week-long event where participants focus their efforts on making big changes in one room in their house.
 It’s a lot of fun and a lot of stress – but even if (when!) you don’t finish your space, the camaraderie sure helps push you along!